 Cost of sales and gross profit

-Other gains in 4Q2017 amounted to RMB1.2 million, compared to a loss of RMB17.4 million in 4Q2016, attributed mainly to foreign exchange gains arising from receivables denominated in SGD which had strengthened against the USD.
+Other gains in 1Q2018 amounted to RMB2.3 million which was attributed mainly to foreign exchange gains arising from receivables denominated in SGD which had strengthened against the USD.
 In 1Q2017, other gains amounted to RMB8.2 million.

 Distribution and marketing expenses

 Distribution and marketing expenses consisted mainly of sales and marketing department's office rental, employee benefits expenses and travelling expenses.